 Outdoor Sales.
 The use of an area near a business for storage and sales of merchandise related to a holiday, season of the year, or otherwise not offered annually.

-Outdoor Storage and Operations: The outdoor accumulation of any goods, materials, merchandise, equipment, products, vehicles or junk for permanent or temporary holding for twenty four (24) or more hours.
+Outdoor Storage: The outdoor accumulation of any goods, materials, merchandise, equipment, products, vehicles or junk for permanent or temporary holding for twenty four (24) or more hours.

 Outfall.
 The point or location at which storm water runoff discharges from a sewer or drain.
 The term also applies to the outfall sewer of channel which carries the storm runoff to the point of outfall.

-Outpatient Medical and Urgent Care Services.
-A facility operated by one (1) or more physicians, dentists, chiropractors or other licensed practitioners of the healing arts for the examination and treatment of persons needing immediate treatment and solely on a walk-in and outpatient basis.

 Owner.
 Any person or other legal entity having legal title to or significant proprietary interest in the land subject to a land use determination under these regulations.

 Owners Association.
 See Condominium Association or Homeowners Association.